This article contains affiliate links — if you buy through them, we may earn a commission at no extra cost to you.

 3. Batch capability for encounters Your DM dropped twelve zombie miniatures on the table and you have four.
 Printing encounters means fitting 8-12 medium creatures on a single plate.
 A small build plate is a real constraint here.

 FDM printers can do larger volume, but they can’t touch the resolution.
 For painted DnD minis you’ll actually be proud of, resin is the right call.
-(See budget options under $200 if you’re not ready to commit to a bigger spend.)
+(See the best budget resin printer guide if you’re not ready to commit to a bigger spend.)

 The Recommendations